agvar/agvar/README.md

-Hi There!
+Hi there ✋!
 I am Ajeeb George  .
 I am interested in finding solutions using Deep Learning.

 <div id="badges">
   <a href="www.linkedin.com/in/ajeebgeorge">